rohanshah13/VOTE/README.md

 ```

 ## Datasets
-Explain from where the datasets are to be downloaded.
-Explain if any additional folders are to be created.

 Data from two Indian Elections was used to run experiments:
 1. Indian National Elections 2014 (source - https://www.indiavotes.com/pc/info?eid=16&state=0) - data/India2014